georgefikri/applying-filters-toCanvas/README.md

-# Tweak Front End Task
+# Apply Filters to Canvas